Expert Recap: Travelling with CIRS

 Book a consult with our team today.

-The Bigger CIRS Picture
+CIRS and Travel: The Bigger Picture

 Mark Volmer has attained the highest level of Shoemaker Protocol certification, and is one of only two of Canada’s Shoemaker Protocol practitioners.
 The Shoemaker Protocol is the only scientifically proven method of treating CIRS.